Gops0/gops-my-intro-website/README.md

 ## Built With

-My personal portfolio <a href="https://gopchat-13920.web.app/" target="_blank">https://gopchat-13920.web.app/</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://gopchat-13920.web.app/" target="_blank">Gopal | Portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.